New Visions: New Vision's lasting impact

+In March 2024, Sharjah Art Foundation brought together all four founders (including virtual participation) to present their work under the New Visions group a case study for art-making as an act of resistance.

 In December 2024, the Palestinian Museum, a non-governmental association and independent cultural organisation based in the town of Birzeit, near Ramallah, in the West Bank, marked the 37th anniversary of the First Intifada and the 35th anniversary of the New Visions group by unveiling four murals by the four artist co-founders.
 The four murals were of differing materials, and commissioned and displayed on opposite walls within the Palestinian Museum.